 I have lists for our house fixes, no matter how small, my film company, book ideas I’m working on, movies I want to watch, stuff I need to buy.
 Stop trying to remember every little thing.
 Your brain will thank you for not treating it like Dropbox anymore.
 Offloading information from your head will free up available brainpower.

 If you can let others make the decision.
 If you can afford help, even on a rare occasion, it’ll free you.
 If you have a schedule like ours deciding to take an hour to mow the lawn or work on projects for my clients adds more stress than just unhappy clients and an overgrown lawn.
 If you can pay someone to mow the lawn, so you can spend an extra hour on work or with the kids, do it.
 This is why companies like Blue Apron exist.
-You want to cook, but don’t know what to cook.
+You want to cook but don’t know what to cook.
 You’ve delegated that decision as well as the shopping decisions to someone else.

 No matter what your income level, you likely make dozens of financial decisions multiple times a day.
 Again, some are easy, but they pile up with all the other ones.
-If they can afford this question, a detailed budget should make it easier to know when to say yes and no and how to pay.
+If they can afford this question, a detailed budget should make it easier to know when to say yes or no and how to pay.
 You’re, in essence, delegating to your budget.
 We use You Need a Budget and have stuck with it because it’s the easiest and has worked.
 The budget has been our focus over the last couple of years, and it feels like we’re in a good place.

 You should know what you’re having for dinner on Wednesday by Sunday.
 Same with breakfast on Friday.
 There are so many ways to plan, from checking out Fit Men Cook to meal prep choices in magazines and Reddit; ideas are aplenty as well as Instagram.
 Figuring out in advance will save you time, money, and stress; you can bank for something else.